+I usually build the inventory in the first week; it saves a lot of time later.
+The teams that skip this always pay for it in week three.
 A US to EU cloud migration inventory is the first real engineering task in any cross region move.
 If you skip it, every later decision is based on partial truth.
 A good inventory is not a spreadsheet for the sake of a spreadsheet.
 It is a shared view of what actually runs, who owns it, and where data lives today.

 Start by listing every production workload with an owner, current environment, and criticality.
 Capture traffic patterns, peak usage, and any hard deadlines such as batch windows.
 Add all external dependencies, including SaaS, payment processors, identity providers, and data pipelines.
 If the team cannot explain how a service is deployed or updated, it is a migration risk and belongs in the inventory.

-For every database, bucket, or queue, record the type of data inside it and the location where it is created, processed, and stored.
+Data residency and dependency mapping: For every database, bucket, or queue, record the type of data inside it and the location where it is created, processed, and stored.
 Look for cross region data flows that happen through analytics, backups, or third party APIs.
 These often matter more than the primary workload location.
 If there are contractual constraints, attach them directly to the asset record so they are not lost in later planning.

 Dependencies should be mapped in a way that supports migration waves.
 Note which services must move together and which can be isolated.
 For each dependency, capture protocol, authentication method, and latency tolerance.
 This creates the basis for migration sequencing, cutover planning, and rollback scenarios.
 If a dependency cannot tolerate latency changes, it likely needs a different migration path.